department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/purchase-loan.md

 <li class="process-step list-four">

-##### Go to the closing meeting.
+##### Close on your new house.

-This may be held at a title company, escrow office, or attorney’s office.
+Your closing may be held at a title company, escrow office, or attorney’s office.
 Be prepared to sign a lot of documents—and be sure to take the time to read everything before you sign.

 </li>